Skip to contents

 )

-Here, we use the mstcar() function to specify our model. mstcar() accepts a few different arguments in this case:
+Here, we use the mstcar() function to specify our model. mstcar() accepts a few different arguments:

 • The name argument specifies the folder where the model data lives;